laprej/laprej-www/_drafts/research-statement.md

 ### Delta Encoding

-Finally,  we investigate  delta encoding  of state  differences.
+Finally,  we investigate  delta encoding  of state  differences [4].
 This method  was inspired  by source  control systems  (e.g.,  git) in which the *modifications* to the state are stored as opposed to the  entirety  of the  state  information.
 Saving state changes  is  often significantly  smaller than saving the state  as  a whole  which leads to  eased pressure on the memory subsystem.
 Compressing these modifications further reduces memory pressures and allows for greater potential parallelism to be exploited within the optimistic simulation runtime.